bayfordbury-observatory/APTbatch/README.md

 - The coordinates of the target (in decimal degrees)

-- The coordinates of a reference star (pick a bright star nearby for maximum SNR, but ensure it does not saturate - peak pixel value should remain <40k)
+- The coordinates of a reference star (pick a bright star nearby for maximum SNR, but ensure it does not saturate - for 16 bit cameras the peak pixel value should remain <45k)

 - Coordinates of a check star, choose as in the same was as the reference.